Met Council will send light-rail trains to Louisiana for needed upkeep

 He also maintained that it has been difficult to hire employees to do the work, given the statewide worker shortage.
 Though there were 41 openings for maintenance workers through August, Metro Transit was only able to hire two people.

-The union maintains that the hiring process has been slowed because a test given to potential light-rail mechanics has been halted while the Equal Employment Opportunity Commission investigates the test for racial bias.
+The union claims that the hiring process has been slowed because a qualifications test given to potential light-rail mechanics has been halted while the Equal Employment Opportunity Commission investigates the test for racial bias.
+However, both the union and the transit agency vowed to find another way to make sure new hires are qualified.

-The vehicles are expected to be shipped to Louisiana by rail at a cost of $40,000 per vehicle.
-The contract could ultimately total $12 million, to be funded by federal and local sources.
+It will cost Metro Transit $40,000 to ship each vehicle by rail to Louisiana.
+The contract with RailcarCo. could ultimately total $12 million, to be funded by federal and local sources.

 "This is outsourcing, I don't think there's any question about that," said Council Member Kris Fredson.
 "We're hearing our employees tell us they believe they can do the work and they want to do the work."